scallyw4g/poof/README.md

   - [✓] C https://github.com/heroseh/hcc
   - [o] C https://github.com/redis/redis

-[✓] collate the above projects into an extended integration test suite to ensure we don't break the parser.
+[✓] collate the above projects into an extended integration test suite to ensure we don't break the parser

 ### UX
 [✓] Fix a laundry list of issues I have logged that result in unnecessary friction

-[o] Audit error messages; find nonsensical, misleading or missing errors
+[✓] Audit error messages; find nonsensical, misleading or missing errors

-[\_] Consider options for controlling whitespace in generated code.
+[✓] Control whitespace in generated code